Walt Dated World

 The channel has until February to get 700+ subscribers.
 Please subscribe to the WaltDatedWorld YouTube channel.
 If everyone that visits the website or follows the Walt Dated World Facebook or Twitter feed either subscribed or shared a link with their friends to subscribe, the goal could be exceeded in one day.
 Share and encourage others to do so.
 Please help a small niche creator who has done nothing wrong but has been wronged by the decisions of a large conglomerate.
 You can get to the channel from any page on the site by clicking the icon on the top upper left of each page.
 Thank you.

 A Mississippi Sternwheeler on the Buena Vista Lagoon

 (Thanks to Debi Q for this Character Breakfast ticket from 1990.
-Check out the price!)
+A child ticket cost $6.50.)

 The Restaurants of the Empress Lilly:

 Located on the forward Promenade Deck, this restaurant had windows that curved 180 degrees and overlooked Lake Buena Vista.
 Sample menu items from Fisherman's Deck included:

 Crab Meat Sandwich